-Many people believe their landlord covers them for insurance when they rent a home, apartment or condominium.
-This is one of those Old Wives Tales… If you want/need coverage it is your responsibility, plus many landlords now require that you carry a renter’s policy.
+Many people believe landlords cover insurance when they rent a home, apartment or condominium, but here’s the truth: if you want to protect your belongings, it’s your responsibility.
+In fact, many landlords now require tenants to carry a renter’s policy.